China city acknowledges protesters hurt in rally against chemical plant

 BEIJING Officials in a southern Chinese city acknowledged on Thursday that 15 people were hurt "accidentally" at a mass protest against a chemical plant, days after police made no mention of injuries in a case that has incensed many Chinese.

-But the deputy police chief of Maoming also denounced as "pure rubbish" news and online acounts of the upheaval last Sunday that said several people had died.
-Reports of the unrest had sparked demonstrations in nearby towns by sympathisers.
+But the deputy police chief of Maoming also denounced as "pure rubbish" news and online accounts of the upheaval last Sunday that said several people had died.
+Reports of the unrest had sparked demonstrations in nearby towns by sympathizers.

 "In the course of cleaning up the scene, because the gathering of people was complicated...and at its peak with 1,000 people, on-duty police officers may have accidentally injured some of the bystanders," deputy chief of public security Zhou Peizhou said, according to a report by the city's news site.